NASCAR The Game: Inside Line

 NASCAR The Game: Inside Line is the second edition of the NASCAR The Game racing simulator series, and the sequel to NASCAR The Game: 2011.
+The game simulates the 2012 and 2013 Cup Series seasons.
 Developed by Eutechnyx and published in the United States by Activision, it was released for PlayStation 3, Wii and Xbox 360 on 6 November 2012.
 A PC version for Windows was released in July 2013 entitled NASCAR The Game: 2013.
 All the 23 Sprint Cup Series race tracks are featured in the game, with the addition of various Cup Series drivers, teams and cars.
-The game's cover features NASCAR driver Dale Earnhardt Jr.
+The game's cover features NASCAR driver Dale Earnhardt Jr. his first cover since NASCAR Thunder 2003.

-This is also the last NASCAR game for the Wii.
+This is also the fourth and final NASCAR game for the Wii, after NASCAR Kart Racing, NASCAR The Game: 2011 and NASCAR Unleashed.

 Gameplay

 Features

 NASCAR The Game: Inside Line is the second game relating to NASCAR from Eutechnyx.
 One of the features is a more in-depth career mode which allows players to race in the Cup series, attract new sponsorships and upgrade their car's components.
 The career mode, as well as the online mode, also includes more realistic race weekends.
 All of the 23 tracks as well as many Sprint Cup Series drivers, teams and cars is included in the game.
 The voices of Mike Joy and Darrell Waltrip from NASCAR on Fox are featured during pre-race cutscenes.
 Former crew chief and NASCAR on ESPN analyst Ray Evernham is also featured during the garage setup scenes.

+As with the first two Wii NASCAR games, Kart Racing and The Game: 2011, the Wii version of Inside Line leverages the Wii Remote's versatility and motion controls and legacy support of GameCube controllers to offer multiple control schemes.